Yelich, Brewers dent Cards' playoff chances with 12-4 win | New Country 923

 St. Louis left the bases loaded in the fifth and seventh innings when Jedd Gyorko came up empty each time.
 Third baseman Mike Moustakas turned an inning-ending double play on Gyorko’s chopper near the bag in the fifth, and Gyorko flied to right for the final out of the seventh.

+Braun, who won the MVP award in 2011, said he thinks Yelich is about to join the club.

+“I can’t foresee a scenario in which he doesn’t win it,” Braun said.
+“He’s been so incredible for us in every facet of the game.”

-Gonzalez lasted four innings.
-Taylor Williams (1-3), the third of seven Milwaukee pitchers, got three outs for the win.
+Taylor Williams (1-3), the second of six Milwaukee relievers after Gio Gonzalez pitched four innings, got three outs for the win.
 The Brewers used nine pitchers in their series-opening victory.

+Cardinals rookie Austin Gomber (6-2) was tagged for five runs and seven hits in 3 2/3 innings.

 LONG GONE

-Cardinals first baseman Matt Carpenter and manager Mike Shildt were ejected in the seventh inning.
-Carpenter became upset with home plate umpire Will Little after he was called out on strikes.
+Cardinals first baseman Matt Carpenter and Shildt were ejected in the seventh inning.
+Carpenter argued with home plate umpire Will Little after he was called out on strikes, and then was thrown out as he walked toward the dugout.

+“I understand the importance of staying in these games,” Carpenter said.
+“So when I get thrown out of the game as I’m walking away, that’s something I have a problem with.”

 TRAINER’S ROOM